 Containers are useful for both stateless and stateful applications.
 Red Hat OpenShift supports both ephemeral and persistent storage.
 Protecting attached storage is a key element of securing stateful services.
 Red Hat OpenShift supports multiple storage types, including network file system (NFS), Amazon Web Services (AWS) Elastic Block Stores (EBS), Google Compute Engine (GCE) Persistent Disks, Azure Disk, iSCSI, and Cinder.

-In addition, Red Hat OpenShift Container Storage is persistent software-defined storage integrated with and optimized for Red Hat OpenShift Container Platform.
-OpenShift Container Storage offers highly scalable, persistent storage for cloud-native applications that require features such as encryption, replication, and availability across the hybrid multicloud.
+In addition, Red Hat OpenShift Data Foundation is persistent software-defined storage integrated with and optimized for Red Hat OpenShift.
+OpenShift Data Foundation offers highly scalable, persistent storage for cloud-native applications that require features such as encryption, replication, and availability across the hybrid multicloud.

 - A persistent volume (PV) can be mounted on a host in any way supported by the resource provider.
 Providers will have different capabilities and each PV’s access modes are set to the specific modes supported by that particular volume.
 For example, NFS can support multiple read/ write clients, but a specific NFS PV might be exported on the server as read-only.
 Each PV gets its own set of access modes describing that specific PV’s capabilities.
 Such as ReadWriteOnce, ReadOnlyMany, and ReadWriteMany.